 The standard source of payment codes are an example of data required by the state that is not contained within the standard UB92 billing record.
 In order to meet this requirement each payer identification must be categorized into the appropriate standard source of payment value.
 It should also be noted that the primary payer associated to the patient's encounter record might change over time.
-Upon review, approximately 15% of the primary payers originally categorized as "Medicaid" were recategorized as "Managed Care".
-Also, approximately 6% of the secondary payers originally categorized as "Missing/Invalid" were recategorized as "Self-Pay".
+Upon review, approximately 20% of the primary payers originally categorized as "Medicaid" were recategorized as "Managed Care" and 4% originally categorized as "Medicaid" were recategorized as "Medicare".
+Also, approximately 4% of the secondary payers originally categorized as "Missing/Invalid" were recategorized as "Self-Pay".